psychopy/psychopy/docs/source/developers/pluginDevGuide.rst

     win = visual.Window()  # create a window
     hw = hardware.DisplayDriver(win)

-As we can see, using the plugin does not require the user to manually specify which attributes to assign the imported objects.
-The plugin loader knows where to put objects because the modules defines an ``__extends__`` attribute and does so automatically.
+As demonstrated, using the plugin does not require the user to manually specify which attributes to assign the imported objects.
+The plugin loader knows where to put objects because the modules defines an ``__extends__`` attribute.
 Other than the ``__extends__`` statement, the code in `psychopy_display` is exactly the same in both cases.

 While you could have the module apply patches when imported by doing the assignments from within the module, the plugin system does some bookkeeping to keep track of what parts of PsychoPy have been modified, warning the user when multiple plugins attempt to modify the same attributes.
 For instance, if another plugin is loaded and attempts to modify ``psychopy.visual.Window.flip()``, the plugin system will identify the conflict and inform the user.
 This safeguards against possible undefined behaviour arising from the conflict which affects the operation of previously loaded plugins.

 Plugins can contain executable code which could run when loaded.
 For instance, a routine to initialize something so the user doesn't have to explicitly.